County of Santa Barbara

 August 26, 2025

-environmental review under the California Environmental Quality Act (CEQA), pursuant to
+review under the California Environmental Quality Act (CEQA), pursuant to CEQA Guidelines

-mechanisms and/or fiscal activities that will not result in direct or indirect physical changes in
+activities that will not result in direct or indirect physical changes in the environment.

 A-7)